vinaydhegde/vinaydhegde.github.io/_posts/2021-05-14-LinuxFundamentals.md

 ## Managing Time

 ### Understanding & managing Linux time
+hardware time is set in bios
+system time
+NTP (Network time protocol): synchronize system time from internet

 ### Understanding NTP protocol

 ### Configuring time synchronisation
+`date` will show date & time
+`date -s` set time
+`hwclock` to synchronise hardware time with system time `imedatectl`
+`timedatectl set-time`
+`timedatectl set-timezone`
+`timedatectl status`

+`stratum`
+`insane clock`
+`iBurst`
+`chronyc source` wil show ntp servers you are connected with `ntpdate` set date from ntp servers
+`ntpq` to query ntp

 ## Working with Systemd

 ### Understanding `systemd`
+**systemd** is the manager of everything in Linux.
+It’s the first thing that is started after starting linux kernel.
+To Boot linux system, first bootlooder will kick off & then bootloader will load the KERNEL & then kernel will start systemd.

+systemd is responsible for starting all the services & generating login prompt.
+It also starts processes.
+It also manages mounts, timer, paths & much more
+Items that are managed by systemd are called **units**.
+Default units are in `/usr/lib/systemd/system`, custom uints are in `/etc/systemd`

 ### Managing `systemd` services
+`systemctl -t help` shows unit types (for ex: service, socket, busname,mount,etc) `systemctl list-unit-files` shows all installed units `systemctl list-units` lists active units
+`systemctl enable name.service` enables but doesn’t start the service `systemctl start name.service` starts a service `systemctl disable name.service` disable a service `systemctl stop name.service` stop a service `systemctl status name.service` shows the status

 ### Modifying service configuration
+Note: Earlier `/etc/fstab` was used to manage all mounts.
+Now **systemctl** can handle this.
+Below listed commands are the examples for configuring services:
+`yum install vsftdb`install ftp server
+`systemctl status vsftdb
+`systemctl enable vsftdb` (to automatically start after reboot) `systemctl start vsftdb`

+`systemctl cat name.service` reads current unit configuration `systemctl show` shows all available configuration parameters `systemctl edit name.service` allows you to edit service configuration After modifying service configuration, use `systemctl daemon-reload` `systemctl restart name.service` to restart the service

+`systemctl cat vsftdbd.service` this will display the configuration file location. for ex: `/usr/lib/systemd/system/vsftdb.service` and other details

+`systemctl show vsfdtb.service`
+`systemctl edit vsftdb.service` it will create/edit `/etc/systemd/system/vsftdb.service.d/override.conf` to overide the original configuration in `/usr/lib/systemd/system/vsftdb.service`

 ### Understanding targets
+A **Target** is group of services.
+Some targets are isolatable, which means you can use them as a state your system should be in.
+There are 4 targets available by default
+  1. Emergency.target
+  2. rescue.target
+  3. Multi-user.target
+  4. Graphical.target

+`systemctl list-dependencies name.target` to see the contents and dependencies of a systemd target

+`systemctl start name.target`
+`systemctl isolate name.target`
+`systemctl list-dependencies name.target`
+`systemctl get-default`
+`systemctl set-default name.target`
+`systemctl list-units | grep target`

 ## Process Management

 ### Understanding Linux processes and jobs
+`bg` (to send jobs to background)
+`fg` (fore ground)
+`<command> &` to immediately send the job to background

 ### Managing interactive shell jobs

 ### Monitoring processes with top
+`top -u <user>`
+if you press `F`, you can see what fields are avaialble in top interface you can use `<` and `>` to sort by different field
+`z` to use different color
+`W` will write current display settings in ~/.toprc

 ### Changing top display properties

 ### Monitoring process properties with ps
+`ps aux | less`
+`ps aux | grep ssh`
+`ps -ef` it will show PPID also
+`ps fax` it will show forest display. i.e. relation b/w processes `ps aux —sort pmem` to sort by memory usage

 ### Changing process priority
+`nice`
+`renice`
+You can use nice & renice from top interaface also

+`renice -n 5 <pid>` here we are setting the priority to 5 for a running process `nice -n -20 <command> &` this is for a new process

 ### Managing process with kill
+Signal: is a command which is sent to a process. for ex: SIGHUP, SIGTERM, SIGKILL

+`kill <pid>`
+`kill -9 <pid>` here 9 is the signal no.
+When signal number 9 is passed, it will not wait for any opened files to close before killing the process.
+`killall <process-name>` to kill many processes that have a same name

 ## Managing Software

 ### Installing software from source packages
+`yumdownloader gedit` will download gedit rpm package `rpm -iv` <downloaded-rpm>`
+This is the old way.
+Here we need to download required dependencies manually before installing the intended package

+**Software manager** were developed to fix the dependency problem.
+They do so by working with repositories.
+Common software managers are yum & apt

+**YUM:**
+yum uses repositories that are in `/etc/yum.repos.d` `yum install`
+`yum search` doesn’t search deep enough.
+For that, you can use `yum provides` `yum remove`
+`yum groups list`
+`yum groups install`
+`yum provides`
+`yum history` shows the history. allows you to undo changes `yum list installed` list all installed packages
+`yum update` update the entire system

+`yum repolist` shows available repos

+GPG key is used to verify package.
+This will be downloaded along with the package

 ### Understanding software packages